 Liturgical ministry is an excellent opportunity to fulfill your baptismal call of service to one another.
 An engaging liturgical celebration utilize the talents and gifts that God has given this community to the fullest extent.
 Whether participation is through “behind the scenes” preparation and planning or through a public role of service within the Mass, such as reader or Extraordinary Minister of Holy Communion (EMHC), your participation brings life to our celebrations.

 Find all the great events and learning opportunities offered by the Institute for parish leaders, clergy, parents, and liturgical ministers.
 Sort by category, save the events to your calendars, sign up for our newsletter, and view previous webinars - all in one convenient place.

-If you wish to join the Ambassador Program, stay tuned.
-A new cohort will be forming in November 2021.
+If you feel called and wish to join the Ambassador Ministry, a new cohort will be forming in January 2022.